 Here’s What You Need

-Applications are a combination of important records and information, and opportunities for you to show us who you are.
+Applications are a combination of important records and information, as well as opportunities for you to show us who you are.
 We look for people who are broadly curious, committed and mature enough to take responsibility for their own future.

-We are looking for passionate, committed individuals who are curious about the world’s diverse people and species.
-We welcome generalists, with breadth of experience, who might find other disciplines too confining for them – people who like to do as much as they like to think, and vice versa – people who want to engage with the world and are filled with creativity.
+We’re looking for passionate, committed people who are curious about the world’s diverse cultures and species.
+We welcome generalists, with breadth of experience, who might find other disciplines too confining –– people who like to act as much as they like to think –– who want to engage with the world and are filled with creativity.

-The essay is important – we want to hear your voice.
+The essay is important –– we want to hear your voice.
 We’ll be spending a lot of time together, and want to know as much about your hopes and ambitions as we can.
 Write from your heart as well as your head.
-Tell us about the whole you.
-Tell us why you care about getting in, about the life you want to begin here on the first day.
-If you have hobbies that you are awesome at, let us know.
-And yes, we’re looking for good communicators.
+Tell us why you want to join DSI, about the life you want to begin here on the day you arrive.
+And yes, we’re looking for good communicators and visual thinkers.